-312.01.04 - RACE START PENALTIES DRIVE THROUGH
+312.01.04 - RACE START PENALTIES STOP AND GO/TIME PENALTY

-In case of anticipated start the race direction may decide to apply the drive through penalty.
-The rider receiving a drive through penalty will be informed by the race direction, his racing number will be shown together with yellow and black flags.
-The rider has 2 laps to complete his drive through once the penalty has been issued.
-If the drive through penalty will not be respected a 1 lap penalty will be imposed.
+In case of anticipated start the race direction may decide to apply a "STOP AND GO" penalty.
+The rider receiving a "STOP AND GO" penalty will be informed by the race direction, his racing number will be shown together with yellow and black flags.
+The rider has 2 laps to complete his "STOP AND GO" once the penalty has been issued.
+If the "STOP AND GO" penalty will not be respected a 1 lap penalty will be imposed.